WFNA (TV): Analog-to-digital conversion

-WBPG discontinued regular programming on its analog signal, over UHF channel 55, on February 17, 2009, the original target date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate (which was later changed to June 12).
-The station flash-cut its digital signal on UHF channel 25.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 55, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WBPG discontinued regular programming on its analog signal, over UHF channel 55, on February 17, 2009, the original target date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate (which was later changed to June 12).
+The station flash-cut its digital signal on UHF channel 25, using virtual channel 55.

 ATSC 3.0

+The station's ATSC 3.0 signal is broadcast from a transmitter in unincorporated Baldwin County near Spanish Fort, Alabama.